Can I use my credit card in Europe?

 If you don’t have a chip-and-PIN card when traveling in Europe, you don’t need to worry too much.
 Most payment terminals now accept both types of cards.
 And merchants will ask for a signature if they need it.

-If your credit card is added to a digital wallet like Apple Pay® or Google Pay®, you can also make payments by tapping your smartphone, smartwatch or other connected device.
-If your digital wallet is set up before your trip, you may be able to use it for contactless credit card payments in Europe too.
+- Digital wallets: If your credit card is added to a digital wallet like Apple Pay® or Google Pay®, you can also make payments by tapping your smartphone, smartwatch or other connected device.

-Should I use cash or my credit card in Europe?
+Should I use my credit card in Europe?

 Benefits of using credit cards in Europe